max-mt-tang/rocketry-club-website/README.md

 - [ ] Online sponsorship application form
 - [ ] Integration with school district systems

-## 🤝 Contributing

-This is a collaborative project for our rocketry club.
-To contribute:

-1. Discuss changes with the team
-2. Make your modifications
-3. Test on different devices and browsers
-4. Submit your changes for review

 ## 📞 Contact

 - **Faculty Advisor**: Lisa Dossett - dossettl@bsd405.org